nicofirst1/horizon_analysis/README.md

 Please note that this code is a rough draft, as I was experimenting with various approaches and didn't focus much on code organization or cleanliness.
 Feel free to explore and adapt as needed.

-You can read the corresponding blog post that explains the analysis in detail at [link X].
+You can read the corresponding blog post that explains the analysis in detail here: [https://nicofirst1.github.io/news/horizon-fragmentation/](https://nicofirst1.github.io/news/horizon-fragmentation/)